-- An identifier must consist only of alphanumeric characters from the US-ASCII character set and underscore characters, - An identifi er must contain at least one alphanumeric character.
+- An identifier must consist only of alphanumeric characters from the US-ASCII character set and underscore characters, - An identifi er must contain at least one letter, and - An identifier must not begin with a digit.

 Convenient code generation is also the reason why colons, periods, and hyphens may not appear in CellML identifiers.
 CellML identifiers are case sensitive: a variable with an identifier of ABC is different from a variable with an identifier of abc.